 A directed study is an investigation under faculty supervision beyond what is offered in existing courses.
 Directed study courses are numbered as 396 or 496 courses.
 The three-letter course prefix reflects the field of study of the course.
-Directed study courses should not be used to meet major requirements, minor requirements, concentration requirements or general education requirements.
 In order to be eligible to pursue a directed study, students must have completed a minimum of 75 credit hours with a minimum CGPA of 3.00.

-Registration in Graduate-Level
+Registration in Graduate-Level Courses

-Courses